Bundesliga

 There have been occasions of one person taking on a classic British managerial role, though, like Armin Veh and Felix Magath at Wolfsburg, who were both coach and sporting director in one.

-Take Dortmund, for example: first-team coach Edin Terzić reports to sporting director Kehl, who in turn reports to the board headed by Hans-Joachim Watzke, who is CEO of the football company Borussia Dortmund GmbH & Co.
+Take Dortmund, for example: first-team coach Niko Kovač reports to sporting director Kehl, who in turn is overseen by the board of the football company Borussia Dortmund GmbH & Co.
 KGaA.
-Going further up the chain, there is club (Ballspielverein Borussia 09 e.
-V. Dortmund) president Reinhold Lunow.
+That is currently headed by CEO Jans-Joachim Watzke, with Lars Ricken overseeing the sporting aspect.

 All have a background in football, but the routes they took to reach their current positions are many and varied.

 Some are familiar faces; ex-players putting their contacts accumulated through years in the game to good use, working alongside men with whom they shared dressing rooms or lined up against as opponents.
 Rolfes spent a decade as a player at Leverkusen before returning to the club in 2018 in a role overseeing the academy.
-By the end of the year, he'd been promoted to sporting director in a position alongside another legend of the game, Rudi Völler.
-He later succeeded Völler in the role of managing director for sport - a position at board level.
-He works together with managing director Fernando Carro.

 Bayern's Freund played professionally in his native Austria before working his way up at Red Bull Salzburg.
 Kehl captained Dortmund to back-to-back Bundesliga crowns in 2011 and 2012.
-Mainz's Martin Schmidt was previously a coach at the club for seven years.
-At Freiburg, Klemens Hartenbach used to play for the club and spent a decade as head scout before becoming sporting director in 2013.

 Most sporting directors have had a playing career of some sort, but there are exceptions.
 Jochen Schneider had a background in banking and business when he began working as assistant to Stuttgart's sporting director Rolf Rüssmann in 1999, before taking over the role himself in 2004.
-He was with the club as they won the Bundesliga in 2007, working alongside previous Cologne sporting director Horst Heldt and Fredi Bobic, and later worked at Leipzig and Schalke.

 Who better to describe the role than Michael Zorc?
-A Dortmund legend as a player, having won the Champions League in 1997 and still being BVB's record appearance holder, he was arguably even more influential for the club off the pitch, working for over two decades alongside scouts such as Mislintat to orchestrate the arrival of the likes of Robert Lewandowski, Ousmane Dembele and Jadon Sancho at Signal Iduna Park.
+A Dortmund legend as a player, having won the Champions League in 1997 and still being BVB's record appearance holder, he was arguably even more influential for the club off the pitch, working for over two decades alongside scouts such as Mislintat to orchestrate the arrival of the likes of Robert Lewandowski, Ousmane Dembélé and Jadon Sancho at Signal Iduna Park.

 But as he explained, the sporting director's responsibility runs far deeper than simply convincing players to sign on the dotted line – he must also play strategist, sounding board, and even lunch date to Dortmund's local heroes.